 Enter 0 to deactivate, P or p to activate - a filename prompt will be presented (section 35.3).
-If saving to PostScript is active, a new file will be created and overwritten to the selected filename each time an attractor basin is drawn (default filename my_bPS.ps).
+If saving to PostScript is active, a new file will be created and overwritten to the selected filename each time an attractor basin is drawn (default filename my\bPS.ps).
 To conserve the file, the selected filename should be renamed with utilities outside DDLab before a new attractor basin is generated.
 Examples of vector PostScript images of basins are to be found throughout this manual, for example in chapters 25 and 26.
-For PostScript files of jump-graph basins refer to section 20.7.1.
+For PostScript files of jump-graph basins refer to section 20.14.2.

-24.3 Activate the jump-graph
+24.3 Select the ibaf-graph or jump-graph

-FIELD-mode only - see also section 20.3.1
+FIELD-mode only - see also sections 20.6, 20.7, 29.7.2